- Blog/

 To get into building brands in the 2020s, we should look at how companies built their brands before the internet.
 This way, we can understand how massively different the game is now, and to better understand the approach being used by young marketers today.

-Pre-internet to Web1 era, branding is more controlled and deeply embedded in the marketing process.
+In the pre-internet to Web1 era, branding is more controlled and deeply embedded in the marketing process.
 It is the companies who dictate the narrative around their brand through advertising on TV, print, radio, and early read-only websites.
 Communication is one-way.

 Nowadays, Web2 completely changed the game.
 The rise of new ways to communicate online has now made it easier for everyday people to talk to the brand about their concerns, questions, and even feedback.
-The communication is two-way.
+The communication is now two-way.

-The companies have less grip on the narrative, giving the consumers’ thoughts more power.
+The companies have now less grip on the narrative, giving the consumers’ thoughts more power.

 A repeat of history… but on steroids #